 JazzStand on Abrams

-A 20-year tradition in Dallas jazz has moved to Wilshire this year, with a full season of free community concerts open to the public.
+A 20-year tradition in Dallas jazz has moved to Wilshire, with a full season of free community concerts open to the public.
+JazzStand on Abrams will present concerts in Wilshire's Sanctuary, usually the second Tuesday of every month.

 From 1989 to 1994, Brad Leali was lead alto saxophonist for the Harry Connick Jr. Orchestra, serving as its musical director from 1990 to 1994.
 In 1995, he joined the Count Basie Orchestra.
 Leali has been a staple in legendary jazz venues like the Village Vanguard, Blue Note, Jazz Standard, Iridium, and Birdland.
 He performs annually as part of the Kennedy Center Honors program.